-Provide 2011-2012 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2016-2017 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2011-2012 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2011-2012 academic year costs of attendance will be available: 30-Jun
+X Check here if your institution's 2016-2017 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2016-2017 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2011-2012 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-- Undergraduates
+G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+G1 PRIVATE INSTITUTIONS 1 on aciginal acids

-G1 Tuition:

-PUBLIC INSTITUTIONS

-- Tuition:
+• Tuition:

-In-district \$5,540 \$5,540

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$5,540 \$5,540
+Tuition:

+In-district \$6,838 \$6,838

 G1 PUBLIC INSTITUTIONS

+In-state (out-of-district): \$6,838 \$6,838

+G1 PUBLIC INSTITUTIONS

-Out-of-state: \$13,186 \$13,186
+Out-of-state: \$16,619 \$16,619

 G1 NONRESIDENT ALIENS

-- Tuition: \$13,186 \$13,186
+Tuition: \$16,619 \$16,619

-G1 REQUIRED FEES: \$200 \$200
+G1 REQUIRED FEES: \$490 \$340

 G1 ROOM AND BOARD:

-((on-campus) \$6,920 \$6,920
+(on-campus) \$8,176 \$8,176

 G1 ROOM ONLY:

-((on-campus) \$3,560 \$3,560
+(on-campus) \$4,264 \$4,264

 G1 BOARD ONLY:

-((on-campus meal plan) \$3,360 \$3,360
+(on-campus meal plan) \$3,912 \$3,912

-G1 (Comprehensive tuition and room and d board fee (if your college cannot provide separate tuiti on and room and I board fees):
+G1 Comprehensive tuition and room and board fee (if your

+college cannot provide separate to uition and room and

+board fees):

+C.I

-G1 Other:
+G1 I()ther

+G I Other.

+G2 Minimum Maximum

+G2 Number of credits per term a student can take for the

+stated full-time tuition 15

+G3 Yes No

+G3 Do tuition and fees vary by year of study (e.g., V

+sophomore, junior, senior)? ^

+G4 Yes No

+Do tuition and fees vary by undergraduate instructional program? Х

+~ 4

-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 15 G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? Х G4 [Yes No G4 Do tuition and fees vary by undergraduate instructional program?
-100 X G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+CDS-G Page 16